turingschool/curriculum/tutorials/capybara/capybara_practice.markdown

 ### Fabricators

 Notice that `spec/fabricators` is already setup with an Article fabricator.
-We can then, in our examples, utilize them like this:
+We can then use them like this in our examples:

 ```ruby
 Fabricate(:article)                # Creates a sample article